replwaseem/CloudComputingCentral/ADDING_ARTICLES_GUIDE.md

-# Guide for Adding Articles to TechOrbeez Blog
+# Guide for Adding Articles to StackLoom Blog

-This guide walks you through the process of adding new articles to your TechOrbeez blog.
+This guide walks you through the process of adding new articles to your StackLoom blog.

 ## Step 1: Understand the Article Structure

-Every article in the TechOrbeez blog has these required fields:
+Every article in the StackLoom blog has these required fields:

 - `title`: The title of your article
 - `slug`: URL-friendly version of the title (lowercase, hyphens instead of spaces)